mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 ---

 ## Introduction
 In this modern age we have unprecedented access to information through the internet.
 The amount of information is so large it can be overwhelming and with the advent of personalized profiles and machine learning algorithms we are increasingly trusting software suggestions to decide which content to consume.
-It often seems like Youtube and Facebook know exactly which video we want to watch.
+It often seems like YouTube and Facebook know exactly which video we want to watch.
 This can be a convenient and fun way to be exposed to new content and ideas.
 However, this can also lead to distracting ads and unwanted content.
 This article takes a trip back in time to when the web was a younger and more idealistic place; more like a sprawling outdoor market place than a series of carefully curated big box stores.
 In this market place the responsibility of navigating and choosing items falls entirely on the user.
 How does one keep track of which stalls have new items to see?
 How does one filter out unwanted items?
 This article describes one way to use <a href="https://en.wikipedia.org/wiki/Web_feed">Web Feeds</a> and news reader software in order to organize your information and save you time.

 ### What are RSS, Atom and Newsbeuter?
-<a href="https://en.wikipedia.org/wiki/RSS">RSS (Really Simple Sindication)</a> and <a href="https://en.wikipedia.org/wiki/Atom">Atom</a> are types of web feeds that allow content publishers such as websites, blogs, podcasts etc to announce to the world when new items are available.
+<a href="https://en.wikipedia.org/wiki/RSS">RSS (Really Simple Syndication)</a> and <a href="https://en.wikipedia.org/wiki/Atom">Atom</a> are types of web feeds that allow content publishers such as websites, blogs, podcasts etc to announce to the world when new items are available.
 News readers are software programs that can read these syndication formats from a bunch of websites and present the results to the user much like an e-mail program.

 There are many news reading tools <a href="https://en.wikipedia.org/wiki/News_aggregator">available</a>.
-This tutorial introduces you to <a href="https://newsbeuter.org/">Newsbeuter</a>, a unix based console program.
+This tutorial introduces you to <a href="https://newsbeuter.org/">Newsbeuter</a>, a UNIX based console program.
 Why Newsbeuter?

 * Simple text-based interface